This is your chance to show how lucky they would be to hire you.

 Give a specific example of how you demonstrated your work ethic when you faced a real challenge.
 Did you work overtime?
 Did you exceed expectations?
 Did you help to save a project or keep a client?

 Highlight key points about yourself that relate to the job

-If this is your first job, talk about your educational background and any job experience, group work or volunteer work you’ve done that shows your skills and good qualities.
+Is this your first job?
+Talk about your educational background, job-related journals or blogs you follow, and any job experience, group work or volunteer work you’ve done that shows your skills and dedication to your field.

-If this isn’t your first job, highlight your previous job experience and positive results you achieved in previous projects.
+If this isn’t your first job, highlight your previous job experience, how you keep your skills up-to-date, and positive results you achieved in previous projects.

 Be sure to mention if you exceeded a past employer’s expectations or performance goals.
 You can bet the next question they’ll ask is how you plan to do this for their company.